Bipartite graphs with five eigenvalues and pseudo designs: Graphs with many eigenvalues

 \section{Graphs with many $\pm\2$ eigenvalues}

-In this section we characterize all graphs of order $n$ whose spectrum contains either $\pm\sqrt{2}$ with multiplicity $(n-2)/2$ or a zero and $\pm\sqrt{2}$ with multiplicity $(n-3)/2$.
+In this section we characterize all graphs of order $n$ whose spectrum contains a zero and $\pm\sqrt{2}$ with multiplicity $(n-3)/2$.
 It turns out that, up to isomorphism, there are exactly six such graphs, all of which are obtained in some way from the Fano plane.

+We start with graphs of order $n$ whose spectrum contain $(\pm\2)^\frac{n-2}{2}$.
+Let $N$ be the $\frac{n}{2}\times \frac{n}{2}$ bipartite adjacency matrix of $G$.
+If $G$ is regular of degree $k$, say, then $NN^\p=(k-2)I+2J$ which means that $N$ is the incidence matrix of a $(n/2,\,k,\,k-2)$-design.
+Hence, by Lemma~\ref{bibd}, $N$ is the incidence matrix of either the Fano plane or the complement of the Fano plane.
+The nonregular ones are characterized in \cite[Proposition~9]{ds}.